hooks

 session_fork | After a session fork | No | |

-session_before_fork | Before a session fork | No | |
+session_before_tree | Before session tree navigation | Yes | |

-session_tree | After session tree operations | No | |
+session_tree | After session tree navigation | No |

 | Event | Description | Matcher field | Can block? |